The impact of static distortion waves on superlubricity: Results and discussion

 TCP on Pt(111) can either be chemisorbed or physisorbed.
-The molecule-substrate interactions of \textbf{chemisorbed TCP on Pt(111)} exhibit a corrugation of approximately \SI{2.0}{\electronvolt}, as we have already shown in our previous work.\cite{hormann2022bistable} This is a result of (A) the formation of (site-specific) covalent bonds with the substrate and (B) the strong distortion of the molecular geometry.
-Conversely, \textbf{physisorbed TCP on Pt(111)} remains flat and the corrugation of the PES is only \SI{0.04}{\electronvolt}.
-Notably, this is one order of magnitude smaller than the corrugation of naphthalene on Cu(111).
+The molecule-substrate interactions of chemisorbed TCP on Pt(111) exhibit a corrugation of approximately \SI{2.0}{\electronvolt}, as we have already shown in our previous work.\cite{hormann2022bistable} This is a result of (A) the formation of (site-specific) covalent bonds with the substrate and (B) the strong distortion of the molecular geometry.
+Conversely, physisorbed TCP on Pt(111) remains flat and the corrugation of the PES is only \SI{0.04}{\electronvolt}.
+Notably, this is one order of magnitude smaller than the corrugation of naphthalene on Cu(111). \reviewerchanges{We tentatively attribute this difference in corrugation to two factors, originating from the adsorption height on the one hand and the molecular structure on the other.
+First, the adsorption height of naphthalene on Cu(111) is significantly lower (varying between \SI{2.72}{\angstrom} and \SI{2.80}{\angstrom}\cite{hormann2019sample}) than for physisorbed TCP on Pt (which varies between \SI{3.27}{\angstrom} and \SI{3.31}{\angstrom}\cite{hormann2022bistable}).
+In a recent publication, we found the corrugation of the potential energy surface generally decreases notably with adsorption height.\cite{hormann2020reproducibility} Secondly, the distance between the two aromatic rings of naphthalene fits almost perfectly onto the Cu(111) lattice constant.
+This allows both rings to simultaneously adopt an “ideal” position on the surface, and results in larger energy penalties when the molecule is moved away from it.
+Conversely, TCP does not fit perfectly onto the Pt(111) surface and thus exhibits no such distinguished adsorption position.}